Jun-shen/homework/03_data-comm_infor-basis.md

 # Information basis
 - A communication system arm to transmit information from source to receiver.
 Each message conveys some information; some information conveys more information than other.
 - The amount of information is the time of the message transmission, larger information spend more time to transfer.
-- The amount of information depends on the probability of occurrence of the event.
+- The amount of information depends on the probability of occurrence of the event (not depends on its contain).

        EX:
        - The sum will rise in east tomorrow.